winitzki/scall/tutorial/programming_dhall.md

 This and other advanced examples of designing and using nested recursive types are explained in the paper by Ralph Hinze, ["Manufacturing datatypes"](http://dx.doi.org/10.1017/S095679680100404X) (2001).

+### Church encoding at the level of type constructors

+TODO: give examples of a list and a tree (free monad), show how data is constructed and used, compare with ordinary Church encoding

 ### Generalized algebraic data types (GADTs)

+GADTs are a powerful built-in feature of languages such as OCaml, Haskell, and Scala.
+In this section we will see how to encode GADTs in Dhall.

 To motivate GADTs, consider that ordinary type constructors (such as `List`, `Optional`, or user-defined types like `PBTree` in the previous section) work in the same way for all type arguments.
 Indeed, `List Natural`, `List Bool`, etc., are always of the same shape -- they are lists of values of a given type.